 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?

 Section 5.1 What is the Part D "late enrollment penalty"?
-That is the late hats shirts here perially i

 Note: If you receive "Extra Help" from Medicare to pay for your prescription drugs, you will not pay a late enrollment penalty.